Directional Continuity and Continuity over an Interval

 The Weierstrass function is a famous example of a function that is continuous everywhere but differentiable nowhere.
 It challenges our intuition about the relationship between continuity and differentiability.
 The function is constructed as an infinite sum of cosine functions with increasing frequencies and decreasing amplitudes.
 This example demonstrates that continuity does not always imply smoothness or differentiability, highlighting the subtle differences between these properties.

-29. How does the concept of Lipschitz continuity relate to regular continuity?
+Q: How does the concept of quasi-continuity differ from regular continuity?

-31. How does the concept of continuity extend to vector-valued functions?
+Q: How does the concept of continuity apply to functions defined on topological spaces?

 Continuous functions have the property of preserving connectedness.
 If f is a continuous function and A is a connected subset of its domain, then f(A) is a connected subset of its range.
 This property is fundamental in topology and highlights how continuity ensures that the function doesn't "break apart" connected sets.
 It's a key reason why continuous functions map intervals to intervals and why the Intermediate Value Theorem holds.